inside top of book cover

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

 48a (25) & (46) Inflorescence of St. Augustine grass Inflorescence a thick, single spike-like axis (terminal, sometimes axillary), 1 to 3 in (3-8 cm) long with spikelets inserted in grooves.
 Leaves blunt-tipped and folded. { small, extensively running grass used widely in lawns in drier areas and naturalized, especially in sandy soils (Fig. 10C).
-St. Augustine grass, buffalo grass, ‘aki‘aki haole [HAW - NAT] [GUM - NAT]
+St. Augustine grass, buffalo grass, ‘aki‘aki haole [HAW - NAT] [FACU] [GUM - NAT]

 Stenotaphrum secundatum (Walter) Kuntze